MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Mount-DiskImage.md

  -- `"The process cannot access the file because it is being used by another process."`

 To mount a VHD file, administrator privileges is required.
-Administrator privileges are not needed to mount an ISO file on Windows® 8.
+Administrator privileges are not needed to mount an ISO file on Windowsï¿½ 8.
-On Windows Server® 2012, only an administrator is allowed to mount or eject an ISO file.
+On Windows Serverï¿½ 2012, only an administrator is allowed to mount or eject an ISO file.

 To create and mount a VHD on a computer running Hyper-V, use the New-VHD and Mount-VHD cmdlets in the Hyper-V module (which is included in Windows 8 and Windows Server 2012 but not enabled by default).
 Alternatively, open Disk Management and then choose Create VHD from the Action menu.